nicolgit/hub-and-spoke-playground/scenarios/p2s-vpn-certificate-always-on.md

-# SOLUTION: Configure a P2S VPN with Certificate Authentication with Always-ON
+# SOLUTION: Configure a P2S VPN with Certificate Authentication and user tunnel Always-ON

 This solution shows how to configure a P2S VPN to allow individual clients running Windows 10 to an Azure Virtual Network using **Azure certificate authentication** and **always On VPN user tunnel**.